EVERYTHING YOU NEED TO KNOW ABOUT THIS YEAR’S VIRTUAL FUN FAIR & CAMP EXPO

 Participants can expect to learn about residential camps, day camps, sports camps, science camps, music camps and so much more in the virtual Exhibit Hall.
 Parents are guaranteed to find a program that will fit all of their children’s interests.

 One special thing to look forward to is the Stamp Your Passport contest!
 This year, we are embedding “codes” into every online booth, so visit each booth and make note of the code found on that page.
 Once you’ve gathered all the codes, visit the passport page to enter your answers and be registered to win awesome prizes.
-Get your kids involved for a fun and different afternoon activity for a chance to win our grand prize: $150 towards camp!
-Other prizes to look forward to this year include: gift certificates, games, Ben & Jerry Ice Cream cakes and more.
+Get your kids involved for a fun and different afternoon activity for a chance to win our grand prize: $500 towards camp!
+We will also be giving away a Ben & Jerry Ice Cream cake every week of Expo.

-You will be enjoying the CharlottesvilleFamily Fun Fair & Camp Expo from the comfort of your own home this year, so here are some tips for making the most of your experience.
+You will be enjoying the CharlottesvilleFamily Fun Fair & Camp Expo from the comfort of your own home this year, so here are some tips for making the most of your local camp search experience.

 - Read our 10 Questions to Ask Before Deciding on a Camp to get an initial idea of what you want, how much you want to spend, answers to general camp FAQs, etc.